handsontable/hyperformula/README.md

 ## What can it be used for?

-HyperFormula doesn't assume any existing user interface, which makes it a great general-purpose library that can be used in various business applications.
+HyperFormula doesn't assume any existing user interface, making it a great general-purpose library that can be used in various business applications.
 Here are some examples:

 - Business logic builders
 - Forms and form builders